-Grandemange et al. (2014) further determined that the overall pressure drag contribution associated with the bistable wake states is approximately 4 - 9%.
+Grandemange, Gohlke & Cadot (2014) further determined that the overall pressure drag contribution associated with the bistable wake states is approximately 4-9%.
 Consequently, some effort has been channelled into suppressing the bistability.
 For example, Grandemange et al. (2014) showed that the bistability could be suppressed, or favoured towards a single state, by placing a control cylinder in the near wake.
 Volpe et al. (2015) showed that angular changes of 1 degree yaw can almost entirely fix one of the two lateral wake states.
-More recently, attempts have been made to reduce the drag by suppressing bistability through active or passive flow control (Evstafyeva et al. 2017; Brackston et al. 2016; Li 2017; Lorite-Díez et al. 2020).
+More recently, attempts have been made to reduce the drag by suppressing bistability through active or passive flow control (Brackston et al. 2016; Evstafyeva, Morgans & Dalla Longa 2017; Li 2017; Lorite-Díez et al. 2020).
 Barros et al. (2017) were able to control the wake flows through applying grids and cylinders to an underbody, while Bonnavion & Cadot (2018) examined the effects of ground proximity and inclination.
-More recently, Haffner et al. (2020) have applied a combination of passive and active control methods to reexamine the drag reduction in the intermediate state, with ramifications for flow control, while Dalla Longa et al. (2019) employed large-eddy simulations to model bistability, and Kang et al. (2021) numerically examined suppression of bistability through immersing the body in a thick boundary layer.
-Efforts to understand the mechanism responsible for the stability of the symmetry have found a strong correlation between the strength of the recirculation and the stability of the barycentre of pressure (Barros et al. 2017; Varon et al. 2019: Haffner et al. 2020).
+More recently, Haffner et al. (2020) have applied a combination of passive and active control methods to re-examine the drag reduction in the intermediate state, with ramifications for flow control, while Dalla Longa, Evstafyeva & Morgans (2019) employed large-eddy simulations to model bistability, and Kang et al. (2021) numerically examined suppression of bistability through immersing the body in a thick boundary layer.
+Efforts to understand the mechanism responsible for the bistability have found a strong correlation between the strength of the recirculation and the stability of the barycentre of pressure (Barros et al. 2017; Varon et al. 2019; Haffner et al. 2020).